 Serve with a dusting of cocoa powder on top of the tiramisu.
 I use this dusting wand (affiliate) and it gives the most even layer on top.
 I find it’s best enjoyed the same day, but the next day is okay too.
 The eggs will deflate a little bit by the next day, but it still tastes great.

 Enjoy!
 And there’s a full video below the recipe on how to make the tiramisu, if you’d like more guidance.
 Check out all the Dessert recipes in my recipe index.

 I wouldn’t keep this longer than a couple days, because the egg whites start to deflate.

 Unfortunately I don’t recommend it.
 It will be so inferior compared to making it fresh.

 If you do a Google search, you’ll see that the CDC estimates 1 in 20,000 eggs to have salmonella.
 That’s a small enough risk that I take my chances (and haven’t had an issue).
 If you prefer, you can purchase pasteurized eggs for this recipe, and there are also tutorials online for pasteurizing eggs yourself.

 Once you assemble the tiramisu, it needs 4-6 hours to properly chill anyway, so it has to be made ahead, to a degree.
 I recommend making it no more than 1 day in advance.

 - 6 egg yolks*

-- Wrap the top of the glass container with plastic wrap and let the tiramisu refrigerate for 4-6 hours.
-This part is important, it allows the layers to soak into each other and the flavors to meld together.
-Serve cold.
+- Cover the top of the dish with plastic wrap and let the tiramisu refrigerate for 4-6 hours.